 STEP 3: Admission to the ASN Program

 The application to the ASN Program is separate from the application to the University.
-Applicants must submit official transcripts of all colleges attended and an ACT score to the program office by 5:00 PM on June 1.
+Applicants must submit official transcripts of all colleges attended, ACT score verification and ASN application to the program office by 5:00 PM on June 1.
+An additional set of transcripts is required for admission to the university.
 Click on the links below for information concerning deadlines, and information concerning admission requirements and the curriculum.
 New applications will be available starting in December of each year and will be posted to this website or you can contact the ASN office to have one sent to you.